Code-Institute-Submissions/KarolSU96-PP1/README.md

 - Encourages visitors to collaborate with me and make some music together.
 - Includes a form for visitors to enter thier name, email and leave a short message to me.

+* ## Credits Page:
+* Acknowledges and gives the credit to the resouces and tools that were used in the development of my page.

+* ## Shared Features:
+* Header and navbar stay the same across all pages with website title for easy navigation for the visitors.
+* Footer also stays the same across all pages and provides links to social media.